coastalwhite/intro-power-analysis/src/aes/capture.md

 ```

 Running this script using the `python3 file-name.py` command should work just
-fine and now we can start actually working with an algorithm.
+fine and now we can start actually working with an encryption algorithm.

 ### Uploading the algorithm source code